fcatools/contexts/README.md

   - language: German
   - description: bodies of water and their properties

+The two example contexts are also described in [this YAML file](contexts.yaml).

 Further ideas for contexts:
 - More contexts can be found in the [ConExp-CLJ repository](https://github.com/tomhanika/conexp-clj/tree/dev/testing-data)